Ho Chi Minh City: Pedestrian zones

 Nguyễn Huệ Boulevard was the first pedestrian street in Ho Chi Minh City.
-It opened to the public in April 2015, and is a popular spot for locals and visitors to gather.
-Many events are held in the precinct throughout the year, including the annual flower festival during Tết.
+It opened to the public in April 2015, and is a spot for locals and visitors to gather.
+Events are held in the precinct throughout the year, including the annual flower festival during Tết.

-Bui Vien Walking Street is also well-known in Ho Chi Minh City due to its status as a hub for western backpackers and tourists.
-Bui Vien Street, also known as "Western Street" (Pho Tay), is a backpacker district in Ho Chi Minh City that offers a variety of restaurants, coffee shops, hotels, live music pubs, and rooftop bars.
-Before becoming a walking street, Bui Vien Street was a popular destination for backpackers to have fun, try unfamiliar cuisines, and explore new places during their trip to Ho Chi Minh City.
+Bùi Viện Walking Street is known for its status as a hub for western backpackers and tourists.
+Bùi Viện Street, also known as "Western Street", is a tourism hub in Ho Chi Minh City that offers restaurants, coffee shops, hotels, live music pubs, and rooftop bars.
+Before becoming a walking street, Bùi Viện Street was a destination for backpackers to have fun, try unfamiliar cuisines, and explore new places during their trip to Ho Chi Minh City.

 Transport

 Air

 Tân Sơn Nhất International Airport is the busiest airport in Vietnam.

 The city is served by Tân Sơn Nhất International Airport, the largest airport in Vietnam in terms of passengers handled (with an estimated number of over 15.5 million passengers per year in 2010, accounting for more than half of Vietnam's air passenger traffic).

-Long Thành International Airport is scheduled to begin operating in 2025.
-Based in Long Thành District, Đồng Nai Province, about 40 km east of Ho Chi Minh City, Long Thành Airport will serve international flights, with a maximum traffic capacity of 100 million passengers per year when fully completed; Tân Sơn Nhất Airport will serve domestic flights.
+Long Thành International Airport is scheduled to begin operating in 2026.
+Based in Long Thành, Đồng Nai, about 40 km east of Ho Chi Minh City, Long Thành Airport will serve international flights, with a maximum traffic capacity of 100 million passengers per year when fully completed; Tân Sơn Nhất Airport will serve domestic flights.

 Rail

-The city is also a terminal for many Vietnam Railways train routes in the country.
-The Reunification Express (tàu Thống Nhất) runs from Saigon to Hanoi from Saigon Railway Station in District 3, with stops at cities and provinces along the line.
+The city is a terminal for Vietnam Railways train routes in the country.
+The Reunification Express (tàu Thống Nhất) runs from Saigon to Hanoi from Saigon Railway Station near the Nhieu Loc Channel, with stops at cities and provinces along the line.
 Within the city, the two main stations are Sóng Thần and Sài Gòn.
-In addition, there are several smaller stations such as Dĩ An, Thủ Đức, Bình Triệu, Gò Vấp.
-However, rail transport is not fully developed and presently comprises only 0.6% of passenger traffic and 6% of goods shipments.
+There are several smaller stations such as Dĩ An, Thủ Đức (demolished), Bình Triệu, Gò Vấp.
+Rail transport comprises 0.6% of passenger traffic and 6% of goods shipments.

-Water transport
+Water

-The city's location on the Saigon River makes it a bustling commercial and passenger port; besides a constant stream of cargo ships, passenger boats operate regularly between Ho Chi Minh City and various destinations in Southern Vietnam and Cambodia, including Vũng Tàu, Cần Thơ and the Mekong Delta, and Phnom Penh.

-Traffic between Ho Chi Minh City and Vietnam's southern provinces has steadily increased over the years; the Đôi and Tẻ Canals, the main routes to the Mekong Delta, receive 100,000 waterway vehicles every year, representing around 13 million tons of cargo.
+Traffic between Ho Chi Minh City and Vietnam's southern provinces has steadily increased over the years; the Đôi and Tẻ Canals, some of the routes to the Mekong Delta, receive 100,000 waterway vehicles every year, representing around 13 million tons of cargo.
 A project to dredge these routes has been approved to facilitate transport, to be implemented in 2011–14.
-In 2017, the Saigon Waterbus launched, connecting District 1 to Thủ Đức City.
+In 2017, the Saigon Waterbus launched, connecting down town to Thủ Đức.
+In 2026 the local government approved the Can Gio International transshipment port project at the mouth of the Cai Mep River, which is designed to have a 4.8M TEU capacity by 2030, reaching >16M TEUs by 2047.